AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/1-antares-solver.md

 `antares-solver` is run using xpansion options.
 The weekly optimization problems (1st and 2nd optimization) are written as .mps files.

 ## Specific antares-xpansion configuration
-`antares-solver` study must be updated to be used by antares-xpansion.
+In order to run the `antares-solver` study correctly, some specific simulation option are required.

 `settings/generaldata.ini` file must be changed :